Stable Cohomology of Discriminant Complements for an algebraic curve: Abel-Jacobi

-Now we will try to understand the space $U(\LL)$.
+In this section we will try to understand the space $U(\LL)$.
 Our method to understand the topology of $U(\LL)$ is by making it a subspace of a space $U_n^{alg}$ which we shall construct.
-Let $ \HH_n $ be the space of holomorphic structures on $\LL$ .

-\begin{rem} At this point we'd like to remind the reader that to give a complex line bundle $\LL$ a holomorphic structure $h$ is equivalent to giving a Dolbeault operator $\partial_h: \Gamma(L) \to \Omega^{0,1} \otimes \Gamma(L)$.
-More details on Dolbeault operators and holomorphic structures may be found in Ch.3 of \cite{AM}. \end{rem}
+We would like to remind the reader that to give a complex line bundle $\LL$, a holomorphic structure $h$ is equivalent to giving a Dolbeault operator $\partial_h: \Gamma(L) \to \Omega^{0,1} \otimes \Gamma(L)$.
+More details on Dolbeault operators and holomorphic structures may be found in Ch.3 of \cite{AM}.
+Let $ \HH_n $ be the space of holomorphic structures on $\LL$.
+The group $\G_p$ acts on $\HH_n$ with trivial stabilizers.
+The quotient $\HH_n / \G_p$ is naturally isomorphic to $\textrm{Pic}_n X$.